How to Prune Hedges for Optimum Health

 Virescens Western Red Cedar, American Arborvitae, Portuguese Laurel, Schip Laurel, Fagus Sylvatica, Green Mountain Boxwood, Royal Star Magnolia, Bald Cypress, Teton Firethorn, European Hornbeam

 Green Giant Arborvitae, English Laurel, Flame Amur Maple

-- Hand-held hedge pruners are the best option for control, and an electric hedge trimmer also works well.
-Make sure whichever tool you use is as sharp as possible to avoid unnecessary damage andstress to the hedge.
+Hand-held hedge pruners are the best way to trim hedges for control, and an electric hedge trimmer also works well.
+Make sure whichever tool you use is as sharp as possible to avoid unnecessary damage and stress to the hedge.